spohngellert-o/Notes-Fall-2018/DS4300/quiz-2-study-notes.md

 High performance reads and writes

-Use case - many operations across many different keys
+Use case - many operations acro1 many different keys

 All keys must fit in RAM